Slugronaut/PGIA/README.md

 So we'll need a couple more UI elements before we can get properly started.
 These will define both our cursor and the actual cells of the grid.
 Don't worry, I promise this will be easy.
 Let's start with the cursor.

 ### The Cursor
+The firs thing we want is a UI element to display our cursor when we are dragging items around.
 Open the UIBuilder again and add a single *VisualElement*.
 Name it 'Cursor'.
 This is important as this will be the tag that PGI uses to locate this particular object.
-Next, go to the Attributes and be sure to set *Picking Mode* to *Ignore.
-This is done in code by PGIA but on some versions of Unity the API doesn't work so it must be forced manually in the editor .Save the file as somthing like Cursor.uxml and that's it!
+Next, go to the Attributes and be sure to set *Picking Mode* to *Ignore*.
+This is done in code by PGIA but on some versions of Unity the API doesn't work so it must be forced manually in the editor.
+Save the file as something like 'Cursor.uxml' and that's it!
 All done!

 ![](doc/images/example05.PNG)

 See?
 I told you it would be easy.
-This particular element you created will be used to display the icon of the item being dragged around in the inventory.
-As such it will dynamically be resized as needed.
+Keep in mind that this UI element will dynamically be resized as needed so you don't need to bother with any of that.
 You *can* add additional styling if you really want to but it's not necessary at all.
 When you aren't dragging anything it will remain invisible.

 ### The Cursor Screen
 There may be some cases where we want to have multiple different UIs on the screen but there could be a gap between them.
-For example a shop might have two windows on either side of the screen but nothing inbetween them.
+For example a shop might have two windows on either side of the screen but nothing in between them.
 UIToolkit has no way of displaying or tracking movement across these so we'll need a kind of dummy object to handle this for us.

 In the UIBuilder create a new tree.
 You can leave this one empty as PGIA will handle everything else internally.
 All you need to do is go to *Canvas Size* on the root and check the box for *Match Game View*.